 By spending two nights and three days in Yellowstone National Park, you’ll be able to see Old Faithful erupt at least once.
 Because you’re sleeping over, you have a chance to get up very early in the morning, the best time for wildlife sightings.
 And three days give you time to linger at waterfalls or take your hikes at a leisurely pace.

 If you’ve got extra time, extend this three-day Yellowstone itinerary to fit your vacation.
 Stay longer in Yellowstone to add a fishing or rafting excursion.
 Or, if you’re on an extended road trip, include Yellowstone as one leg on a National Parks trip that includes Glacier National Park, the Grand Tetons or both!
+Depending on your plans, you can stay in one of these hotels near Yellowstone.

 This suggested Yellowstone itinerary is just that…a suggestion.
 Adjust as needed to fit your wants and needs.
 Let’s get started by talking about Yellowstone’s entry points.